-My broad research interests are in the emerging areas of biomedical sciences such as system bioenergetics, phosphotransfer enzymes and networks, metabolomics, metabolic signaling circuits and metabolic sensors in health and disease:
+The broad research interests of Petras P. Dzeja, Ph.D., are in the emerging areas of biomedical sciences.
+Dr. Dzeja's topics of study include cardiovascular metabolomics, system bioenergetics, phosphotransfer enzymes and networks, metabolic signaling circuits, and metabolic sensors in health and disease.

-Our proposed phosphotransfer network concept integrating adenylate kinase, creatine kinase, and glycolytic/glycogenolytic energy transfer and signal communication systems provides a framework in modern system bioenergetics field.
-Abnormalities in the dynamics of cellular phosphotransfer networks, glycolytic and glycogen metabolism are associated with human diseases.
+- Phosphotransfer networks and system bioenergetics.
+Dr. Dzeja's proposed phosphotransfer network concept integrates AK, creatine kinase, and glycolytic or glycogenolytic energy transfer and signal communication systems.
+This network provides a framework in modern systems bioenergetics, where abnormalities in the dynamics of cellular phosphotransfer networks and mitochondrial, glycolytic and glycogen metabolism are all associated with human diseases.

-This area stems from our pioneering studies revealing cumulative defects in different steps of heart energetic system, including phosphotransfer deficit, mitochondrial and metabolic signaling abnormalities leading to heart failure and that pluripotent vasopeptidase inhibitors can protect energetic enzymes.
+- Bioenergetics and metabolomics of failing hearts and cardioprotection.
+Stemming from pioneering studies that reveal cumulative defects in different steps of heart energetics system, including phosphotansfer deficit, mitochondrial and metabolic signaling abnormalities leading to heart failure, and pluripotent vasopeptidase inhibitors that can protect energetic enzymes.

 Dr. Dzeja is using transcardiac metabolomics and has developed new stable isotope technologies to assist heart failure diagnostics and patient selection for cardiac resynchronization therapy and to follow treatment efficacy.

 Through his research on the ligand-induced protection of enzymes from oxidative and proteolytic damage, Dr. Dzeja expects to reduce myocardial injury and prevent developing heart failure in patients.